Moorside, North Tyneside

-Moorside is a housing estate near Backworth and Shiremoor.
-It consists of a large housing estate, a few shops and a veterinary practice.
+Moorside is a social housing estate near Backworth and Shiremoor.
+It was built in 1938 to accommodate the miners of the nearby Backworth pit and consists of a large housing estate, a few shops and a veterinary practice.

 There is a Catholic church located in Moorside, although it is usually stated as being situated in Backworth.

 In the early 2000s, a new community was built over the road from Moorside.
 It is called Northumberland Park.